 After the UK routing example database is updated a database of fixme tags in the UK is also generated.

-Fixme Map for UK (zoom in and select the "Display fixme tags" button).
+Fixme Map for UK (zoom in to an area and select the "Display Fixme Tags" button).

-Data Visualiser for UK (zoom in and select the "Display Error Logs" button).
+There is no separate tool to see these but they are contained in the Data Visualiser for UK (zoom in to an area and select the "Display Error Logs" button).

 StatisticsThe Routino database is a concentrated source of information about the highways in the selected region.
 By stepping through the database the properties of each segment can be checked and recorded.